JAmaica Endemics

 ITINERARY

-Today we’ll transfer from Norman Manley Airport in Kingston to our hotel.
+Today we’ll transfer from Norman Manley Airport to our wonderful accommodations in Kingston.
 Main focus today is getting settled in and our tour opening dinner at 6: 30 PM.

 Jamaican Mango

-Following breakfast at our hotel and we’ll explore the unique ecology of the Hellshire Hills.
-Amongst the limestone dry forest scrublands we’ll look for Jamaican Mango, Bahama Mockingbird, Stolid Flycatcher, Loggerhead Kingbird, and Black-faced Grassquit.
-Keep your eyes peeled for leucistic Turkey Vultures which look like King Vultures!
+Following breakfast at our hotel, we’ll explore the unique ecology of the Hellshire Hills.
+Amongst the limestone dry forest scrublands, we’ll look for Jamaican Mango, Bahama Mockingbird, Stolid Flycatcher, Loggerhead Kingbird, and Black-faced Grassquit.
+Keep your eyes peeled for leucistic Turkey Vultures, which look like King Vultures!
 The mangrove ponds here can also hold the stunning West-Indian Whistling Duck, not a guarantee, but we’ll keep our eyes peeled!

-Our next stops will visit some local wetlands and forest where we’ll look for a variety of birds including White-crowned Pigeon, Antillean Palm Swift, Northern Potoo and Cave Swallow.
-We’ll also visit another wetland spot that can be quite productive for Masked Duck, an illusive and nocturnal diving duck, very similar to the Ruddy Duck but much rarer!
+Our next stops will visit some local wetlands and forest where we’ll look for a variety of birds, including White-crowned Pigeon, Antillean Palm Swift, Northern Potoo, and Cave Swallow.
+We’ll also visit another wetland spot that can be quite productive for Masked Duck, an elusive and nocturnal diving duck, very similar to the Ruddy Duck but much rarer!

-Heading back through Kingston, we’ll visit the Hope Botanical Garden to look for more endemics including Yellow-billed Parrot, Jamaican Woodpecker, and the recently split Red-billed Streamertail !
+Heading back through Kingston, we’ll visit the Hope Botanical Garden to look for more endemics, including the Yellow-billed Parrot, Jamaican Woodpecker, and the recently split Red-billed Streamertail!

 From here, we’ll drive for about an hour into the verdant forests of the Blue Mountains, to our home base for the next few nights!

-B Hotel Four Seasons L On the road, D & ON Starlight Chalet
+B Blue Mountains L On the road, D & ON Blue Mountains

 Crested Quail Dove

-Over the next two days we’ll explore the exquisite Blue Mountains home to a majority of the Jamaican endemic bird species.
-This stunning cloud forest habitat is world-famous for their coffee and incredible birding!
+Over the next two days, we’ll explore the exquisite Blue Mountains, home to a majority of the Jamaican endemic bird species.
+This stunning cloud forest habitat is world-famous for its coffee and incredible birding!
 Our targets here include Jamaican Tody, Jamaican Euphonia, Greater Antillean Elaenia, Orangequit, Jamaican Becard, Jamaican Elaenia, Yellow-shouldered Grassquit, Arrowhead Warbler, Blue Mountain Vireo, Jamaican Vireo, White-eyed Thrush, Crested Quail-Dove, Greater Antillean Bullfinch, Jamaican Oriole, Jamaican Spindalis, Rufous-throated Solitaire, Rufous-tailed Flycatcher, Jamaican Pewee, Ring-tailed Pigeon, White-chinned Thrush, Jamaican Lizard Cuckoo and Chestnut-bellied Lizard Cuckoo.

-Our hardest endemic target here is the Jamaican Blackbird, but with any luck we will spot this furtive and quiet forest resident foraging in the bromeliads.
+Our hardest endemic target here is the Jamaican Blackbird, but with any luck, we will spot this furtive and quiet forest resident foraging in the bromeliads.
 We’ll also have chances to see the Red-billed Streamertail and Ruddy Quail-Dove!
-In the evening we’ll head out to look for Jamaican Owl!
+In the evening, we’ll head out to look for the Jamaican Owl!

 Chestnut-bellied Cuckoo